imkoreakimchi/Landslides-Protector/frontend/README.md

    ```bash
    npm run dev
    ```
+   Vite is configured to bind to `0.0.0.0:5173`, so you can also open it from phones or other devices on the same network via `http://<your-ip>:5173`.

 The app pulls segments, rainfall indices, and raster tiles from `/api/*` endpoints.